AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 {:class='card-panel warn'}

 You can configure many parts of the plugin features from the **plugin settings**.
-They are accessible within `Settings → Appearance → Material Theme → Settings`.
+They're available within the `Settings → Appearance → Material Theme → Settings`.

 {% include figure.html content="/screens/settings.png" caption="Material Theme Settings v1" %}

 Since version 2.4.0, the settings page has been remade to prevent overwhelming the user from the abundance of customization options.

-Now settings are differentiated between basic and advanced settings, they are grouped within _tabs_, and a *Reset Settings* button has been added for easy factory resetting.
+Now settings are differentiated between basic and advanced settings, they're grouped within _tabs_, and a *Reset Settings* button has been added for easy factory resetting.

 {% include figure.html content="/screens/settingsV2.png" caption="Material Theme Settings V2" %}